 There’s only one clear solution to this problem: Cut the clutter and focus on one project until it’s finished.

-Be fully committed to your project by doing the following:
+Be fully committed to starting your book by doing the following:

 - Create an action plan that breaks down the entire project into realistic portions to complete.